What Are Essential Oils Exactly?

 To obtain these oils, sometimes an entire plant is distilled and may only produce a single drop of essential oil – which is the reason why essential oils have more potency than dried herbs.

-Essential oils are the life-blood of the plant, and protect the plant from bacterial and viral infections, cleansing breaks in its tissue and delivering oxygen and nutrients into the cells.
+Essential oils are the life-blood of the plant.
+They protect the plant from bacterial and viral infections, cleansing breaks in its tissue and delivering oxygen and nutrients into the cells.
 In essence, they act as the immune system of the plant.
 That is why they are so essential to the plant — without them, plants could not survive.

 In the human body, they have a similar action — such as transporting valuable nutrients to the cells, increasing oxygen intake, and digesting toxic waste in the blood.
 This is because the three primary elements – carbon, hydrogen and oxygen – are common to both human beings and essential oils.
 This shared chemistry makes essential oils one of the most compatible of all plant substances with human biochemistry.
 The lipid-soluble structure of essential oils, and the fact that they have a protein-like structure similar to human cells and tissues, makes them even more compatible with human tissue.